nasa/astrobee/doc/general_documentation/INSTALL.md

     source ~/.bashrc
     popd

-If you want to explicitly specify the build and install directories, use
+If you want to explicitly specify the workspace and install directories, use
 instead:

-    ./src/scripts/configure.sh -l -F -D -p $INSTALL_PATH -b $BUILD_PATH
+    ./src/scripts/configure.sh -l -F -D -p $INSTALL_PATH -w $WORKSPACE_PATH

+*Note: If a workspace is specified but not an explicit install distectory, install location will be $WORKSPACE_PATH/install.*

 *Note: Make sure you use the -F and -D flags.
 If these flags are not used, the code will not compile.
 The -F flag is used to turn off building the Picoflex.